Table of Contents

 While many dog owners will understand that major distractions are the reason their dog doesn’t obey, not many will realize that they have subsequently aided their dog in failing, as well as taught them a bad habit.

-Use this knowledge to your advantage and to theirs by only requesting realistic behavior from them.
+Use this knowledge to your advantage and to theirs by only requesting realistically achievable goals from the dog.
 This means acknowledging that in the realm of dog training, your pet is not the only student.

 For hound owners this may mean choosing not to call “Here!” while their scent-scavenging skill has their powerful nose to the ground.
 Most dogs, especially those from hunting breeds, would rather track a scent than listen to you.

-This way you’ve set them up for success by anticipating their behavior (a dog with their attention on something more interesting than me will result in them ignoring my calls) as well as practicing good timing (waiting for a dog to finish engaging with a distraction will result in them coming when called).
+This way you’ve set up your dog for success by anticipating their behavior (a dog with their attention on something more interesting than me will result in them ignoring my calls) as well as practicing good timing (waiting for a dog to finish engaging with a distraction will result in them coming when called).

 2. Use a Clicker (and a Whistle)

-Dog whistles are the most popular choice for dog-parents with off-leash explorers because dogs – due to their keen senses of hearing – can hear them from miles and miles away.
+Dog whistles are a popular choice for off-leash explorers because dogs – due to their keen senses of hearing – can hear them from miles and miles away.

 Although it seems insignificant, if you click the clicker every time your dog successfully completes a requested task or a behavior you want them to repeat more often, they’ll be able to acknowledge exactly what you want from them.

-Many times, pet-owners will make the mistake of running after an off-leash dog, and as naturally playful and social creatures, dogs are inclined to think this is a game of chase.
+Many times, pet owners will make the mistake of running after an off-leash dog, and as naturally playful and social creatures, dogs are inclined to think this is a game of chase.

-This is especially important if your dog already knows that running away isn’t the right thing to do, because it tells them that you’re not looking to punish them if they return to you.
+This is especially important if your dog already knows that running away isn’t the right thing to do, because it tells them that you’re not looking to punish your pet if they return to you.